Geology & Astronomy

 My time at West Chester University set me on a path to become a planetary scientist.
 George Reed, Sy Greenberg, and the others were more than my teachers; they were my mentors and my friends.
 What success I’ve achieved as a scientist, I owe in large measure to them.

 Name: Dr. Laura Mazzagatti

 WCU Degree: M.S.
 Geoscience

 Occupation: Secondary Education Science Teacher

 In obtaining my Masters from WCU, I have been able to combine my passion for both science and children as a Secondary Education Teacher.
 I have been pleasantly surprised by how rewarding and fulfilling this profession is and I enjoy brightening the minds of students with Astronomy, Geology, Meteorology, Physical Science and Environmental Science.
 I have WCU to thank for their incredible graduate program and talented professors.

 The Department of Geology & Astronomy prepares students for rewarding careers in geoscience and education.
 The Department offers two Bachelor of Science degree programs in Geoscience, as well as a teaching certification program in both General Science and Earth and Space Science.
-We also offer a Master of Arts degree in Geoscience that is designed for the professional development of geologists and precollege teachers.
+We also offer a Master of Science (MS) degree in Geoscience that is designed for the professional development of geologists and precollege teachers.
 Our department is a friendly and exciting place that prides itself on personalized attention to our students.

 Career opportunities in geoscience are excellent: